 - Are currently serving in the U.S. Armed Forces (or will be filing the application within 6 months of an honorable discharge) and have served for at least 1 year Learn more >>

 Once you are eligible to become a U.S. citizen, you may apply by filing Form N-400, Application for Naturalization, with U.S. Citizenship and Immigration Services (USCIS).
-In fact, you can even use our N-400 preparation service to determine your eligibility.
-Alternatively, you may download the application and filing instructions on USCIS.gov.
+Our service was designed by immigration attorneys.
+So you know you’re doing it correctly.
+We even guarantee that USCIS will approve your application.

 Other Ways to Become a U.S. Citizen